 We all know that a trip to Walt Disney World can be expensive.
-And with Park ticket prices rising all the time, it can be difficult to figure out how long you should go for, what’s worth it and what’s not, and how to get the biggest bang for your Walt Disney World buck.
-There are plenty of things to do at Walt Disney World without a park ticket; so save yourself some money and some stress and be sure to check out some of our favorite activities outside of the Parks!
+And with Park ticket prices rising all the time, it can be difficult to figure out how long you should go for.
+What’s worth it and what’s not, and how to get the biggest bang for your Walt Disney World buck.
+There are plenty of things to do at Walt Disney World without a park ticket.
+So save yourself some money and some stress and be sure to check out some of our favorite activities outside of the Parks!

 Walt Disney World Without a Park Ticket

 One thing we cannot stress enough to you is that it doesn’t have to be as expensive as you think it is!
-We’ve written posts about saving money at Walt Disney World, free things at Walt Disney World, and how you can score discounted or even FREE resort stays at Walt Disney World.
+We’ve written posts about saving money at Walt Disney World, free things at Walt Disney World.
+And how you can score discounted or even FREE resort stays at Walt Disney World.

-Maybe you’re only going to be there half a day when your flight arrives/departs, or maybe you’re not sure if you or your kids will last that many days navigating the Parks and the crowds.
+Maybe you’re only going to be there half a day when your flight arrives/departs.
+Or maybe you’re not sure if you or your kids will last that many days navigating the Parks and the crowds.
 Or maybe, you just want to do something else.
 Maybe you’re just visiting Orlando for the Wizarding World of Harry Potter.
 Perhaps it’s just not in your budget.
-That’s ok!
-Whatever your reason, don’t feel the need to pay for a Park ticket in order to have a great time.
+That’s OK!
+Whatever your reason, don’t feel the need to pay for a Disney Park Ticket in order to have a great time.
 These are listed in no particular order, but here is a quick list of our favorite things at Walt Disney World without a Park ticket!

 Visit Disney Springs

-If you remember Disney Springs as Downtown Disney, then you’re in for a treat as Disney Springs now has more destinations than you could hope to cover in a single week.
+If you remember Disney Springs as Downtown Disney, then you’re in for a treat.
+Disney Springs now has more destinations than you could hope to cover in a single week.
 From restaurants to shopping to snacks galore, Disney Springs has really become a force to be reckoned with on Walt Disney World property.

-See the Animals on the Savanna at Walt Disney Without a Park Ticket
+See the Animals on the Savanna at Disney’s Animal Kingdom Lodge

-Head to the Water Parks
+Head to the Disney Water Parks

-Hang out on the Disney Boardwalk
+Hang out on the Disney BoardWalk

 And if you want to take some time and get your steps in while not in the Parks, we always recommend the walking trail to and from Hollywood Studios.
 It was a pretty great secret for the longest time and no one was ever on the trail; but even as it’s become more popular, it’s usually a pretty calm spot.
 How to Get There: From Disney Springs, take the Disney Boardwalk Inn Bus.
 This will drop you off at the resort, and then you can simply walk through the lobby out onto the BoardWalk.

-Enjoy Nature at Fort Wilderness
+Enjoy Nature at Disney’s Fort Wilderness Resort

-If you’re more the outdoorsy type, then the Walt Disney World bubble may be a bit claustrophobic for you.
+If you’re more of an outdoorsy type, then the Walt Disney World bubble may be a bit claustrophobic for you.
 Never fear though, Fort Wilderness Resort and Campground is a nature lover’s paradise.
 Take a hike through the woods, ride horseback, and enjoy the beach at Walt Disney World’s own campground.
 Not only can you do all the outdoorsy things here, but you can also rent a golf cart and explore the campground and all that it has to offer.

 We have grown to really love Fort Wilderness Campground and if nature is more your thing, we think this is a great place to stay if you’re feeling adventurous.
 Grab our Fort Wilderness Bucket List for an even bigger list of what you can do at this Disney resort.
 How to Get There: From Disney Springs, you can simply take the Fort Wilderness Resort Bus.
 Or from the Magic Kingdom entrance, you can grab the Disney Fort Wilderness Campground Boat.

-Play Mini Golf at Walt Disney World without a Park Ticket
+Play Mini Golf at Walt Disney World Without a Park Ticket

 If you’ve ever stayed at The Walt Disney Swan and Dolphin, you may have noticed that there are signs for a place called Fantasia Gardens.
-Fantasia Gardens is one of two mini-golf courses on Walt Disney World property, and both offer a fun change from your every day Park going experience and will also save you some money!
+Fantasia Gardens is one of two mini-golf courses on Walt Disney World property, and both offer a fun change from your everyday park-going experience and will also save you some money!

 Located on the Disney Boardwalk you’ll find that Fantasia Gardens is accessible via a walking path from the Swan and Dolphin area, or obviously by car.
 Fantasia Gardens is themed to Disney’s Fantasia movie and offers 18 holes of mini-golf.
 Pricing is $14 for adults and $12 for kids.

 The other option for miniature golf on Walt Disney World property is Winter Summerland.
 This golf course at Disney World is located at Blizzard Beach Water Park.
-So if you’re already at the Water park, this is a fun add-on; or can be an adventure all in itself!
+So if you’re already at the Water Park, this is a fun add-on; or can be an adventure all in itself!
 Winter Summerland isn’t open all year round and closes when Blizzard Beach does, which is usually a couple of months throughout the year.

 Gone are the days that Walt Disney World is known for well, very bad coffee.
 At least to us, this is true!
 Walt Disney World has really stepped up its coffee game in the last few years and we are here for it.
 Sure this might seem more like a Disney Adult-Only activity, and maybe it is, but if you’re traveling with kids, they’ll thank you late for being properly caffeinated.

 We’ve done a round-up of where to find Coffee at Walt Disney World.
-But, here are some of our current favorites on Walt Disney World property are Kona Island at the Polynesian, Le Petit Cafe at the Riviera Resort, which is accessible by the previously mentioned Skyliner, Barcelona Lounge at Gran Destino Tower in Coronado Springs are all great for unique specialty coffees.
+But, here are some of our current favorites on Walt Disney World property.
+Kona Island at the Polynesian, Le Petit Cafe at the Riviera Resort, which is accessible by the previously mentioned Skyliner, and Barcelona Lounge at Gran Destino Tower in Coronado Springs are all great for unique specialty coffees.
 And Joffrey’s at Walt Disney World are everywhere, but we really like the stand at the Skyliner Station at Caribbean Beach Resort!
-Part of the fun is actually finding the coffee, so feel free to check Instagram for any special coffees being offered at the moment.
-We love following @disneycoffeeblog on Instagram for all the latest news in coffee at Walt Disney World.
+And of course, if you have your signature drink, then Starbucks at Disney World is easy to find everywhere.

 All of the Walt Disney World resorts have a New Balance Running Trail; the Boardwalk is a great place to walk or get a run in; Stroll along the beaches of the Polynesian to the Grand Floridian; Fort Wilderness Campgrounds has plenty of trails to hike and Port Orleans Riverside has some of the prettiest areas to go for a run or a stroll along the water.
 How to Get There: Take the Disney Bus to any resort to browse and walk the grounds.

-Take a Trip on the Disney Monorail
+Take a Trip on the Disney Monorail Without a Park Ticket

-Although taking a trip on the monorail does require bag checks to board at each stop, it doesn’t require a Park ticket!
-It’s no secret that the Monorail resorts are some of the best on Walt Disney World property, and a trip to the monorail resorts can easily fill a few hours.
-Whether grabbing lunch at Captain Cook’s at the Polynesian or stopping by Basin on the top floor of the Grand Floridian to get yourself some self-care necessities or checking out the fun gift shop at The Contemporary Resort, and stop by the Enchanted Rose Lounge for truffle fries. these resorts are well worth a visit.
+Although taking a trip on the monorail does require bag checks to board at each stop, riding the Disney Monorail Does Not Require A Park Ticket!
+It’s no secret that the Disney Monorail resorts are some of the best on Walt Disney World property.
+And a trip to the Monorail Resorts can easily take a few hours.
+Whether grabbing lunch at Captain Cook’s at the Polynesian or stopping by Basin on the top floor of the Grand Floridian Resort to get yourself some self-care necessities, there’s plenty to do.
+Check out the fun gift shop at The Contemporary Resort, and stop by the Enchanted Rose Lounge for truffle fries. these resorts are well worth a visit.